rhino-project/rhino-project/gems/guides/source/policies.md

 - constrain resources returned ("scopes")
 - enforce strong parameters

+Policies should be stored under `app/policies` and tests go under `test/policies`

 ## What is a Role?

-Every Auth Owner (user) must have at least one role for every base owner they are attached to.
+Every [auth owner (user)](resources#auth-owner) must have at least one role for every [base owner](resources#base-owner) they are attached to.
 In the single user case a user is generally an "admin" which would map to the AdminPolicy.

 Every base owner class must provide a roles_for_auth class method that returns a hash of roles and base owners.
 For instance the default rhino user class implements the following: